alexenson/ec2-elb-for-beginners/README.md

 In the Amazon console – go to EC2.

-Click on Launch Instance.
+Click on Launch Instance.<br>
 ![4](https://github.com/user-attachments/assets/4e0861a6-e8b0-4f0d-b03d-7f324c37c6c5)

-You can name your instance if you want – it is optional.
+You can name your instance if you want – it is optional.<br>
 ![5](https://github.com/user-attachments/assets/294df4f4-ec12-4281-8e19-2ddde3adb022)

 Further down, you can see the Application and OS images (Amazon Machine Image)